Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Accelerating Joinable Search

-The spatial dataset join search mainly focuses on the \MIQ, that is, finding at most $k$ datasets with the greatest number of intersections with the query.
-In this section, we propose a search algorithm based on the IBtree to accelerate the \MIQ.
-The intersection number of two data sets whose MBR does not intersect is 0.
-Therefore, we can directly filter out those tree nodes that do not intersect with the query's MBR.
-For those nodes intersecting with the query node, we first propose an intersection upper bound based on the overlapping MBRs.
+The overlap joinable search mainly focuses on finding $k$ datasets with the greatest number of intersections with the query.
+In this section, we propose an algorithm called \overlapSearch based on the local index to accelerate \MIQ.
+Since the intersection number of two datasets whose MBR does not intersect is 0, we can directly filter out those tree nodes that do not intersect with the query's MBR.
+For those nodes intersecting with the query node, we propose lower and upper bounds based on the leaf node's posting list.